CHIEF EXECUTIVE OFFICER

 Will Swaim is President of the California Policy Center.
 He served most recently as editor of Watchdog.org, a national network of state-based investigative reporters, and vice president of journalism at Watchdog’s nonprofit parent, the Washington, D.C.-based Franklin Center for Government & Public Integrity.
 Swaim began his journalism career as a business reporter in 1990, as managing editor and ultimately editor and publisher of the international business magazine, World Trade.
 In 1995, Village Voice Media named him OC Weekly’s founding editor; that newspaper became the fastest startup to profitability in the alternative weekly industry.
 In 2000, he was promoted to associate publisher, and to publisher in 2002.
 Swaim left OC Weekly in January 2007, and shortly after launched The District, an alternative newsweekly in Long Beach, California.
 Swaim graduated summa cum laude in journalism and with honors in theology from the University of Southern California.
 He earned an MA in history from UC Irvine where he was a California Regents Fellow.
 A seventh-generation Californian, Swaim has written extensively about California business, media, politics and religion; is the winner of several print journalism awards and a Southern California Broadcasters Golden Mike award for public affairs commentary.
 He appears regularly on television and radio.

-Buckley Morlot is Vice President of Development at California Policy Center.
+Buckley Morlot is Executive Vice President of California Policy Center.
 She started her career in the Bush White House, serving under President George W. Bush until the very last day of his Administration and left as an Associate Director of Presidential Personnel.
 She then joined the nonprofit world as a Development Associate at Smile Train, an international charity based in New York City.
 It was there she found her passion for fundraising.
 At Smile Train, Buckley was responsible for their major gifts program and corporate partnerships.
 When the 2012 Presidential races began to ramp up, she knew she couldn’t sit on the sidelines any longer.
 Her initial love of politics drew her back in and she began consulting on campaigns throughout New York State.
 For the four years prior to joining CPC, she was a full-time finance consultant on gubernatorial, senatorial, congressional and local races in the Empire State.
 Buckley is a graduate of the University of Colorado at Boulder with a bachelor’s degree in political science.

 DIRECTOR, COMMUNITY RELATIONS